luapower/genx/genx.md

 ## `local genx = require'genx'`

-A ffi binding of [genx], a library for generating well-formed canonical XML documents, written by Tim Bray.
+A ffi binding of [genx][genx lib], a library for generating well-formed canonical XML documents, written by Tim Bray.

 ## Features: